mrun0205/IFCB_FieldGuide/README.md

 - Logging into the IFCB: The username of all IFCBs is set to "ifcb" by default and the password to log into them is set to the serial number assigned to the IFCB.
 Remote desktop requires the IP address of the IFCB (LAN/WAN), the username (ifcb), as well as the serial number (MLXXXXX-01) to log in.
 VNC only requires the IP address (WAN/LAN) and serial number password to log in.

   - LAN connection: When connected directly to the MP70 using wired/wireless connection.
-Use local IP address 192.168.13.xxx to connect to the IFCB over Remote Desktop/VNC  (setting up the IP address for IFCBs is detailed in section 4.2).
+Use local IP address 192.168.13.xxx to connect to the IFCB over Remote Desktop/VNC.

   - WAN connection: When not connected to the MP70 locally or when you are remote to the site of the MP70, connect using remote desktop/VNC with the IP address associated with SIM card used in Modem with port number assigned to IFCB, e.g. 166.xxx.xx.42:(IFCB external port number).